childerich/ulthuan/index.md

 Every turn represents a month in Ulthuan.
 We tried to play one turn every real time week, with a set appointment of a game night every tuesday when all the battles are fought and the bookkeeping for the next turn is done - but use whatever fits for your group.
 Every Turn consists of the following steps:

 1. ***Plague of NUrgle***: Roll a D3 and move the [Plague Bar](#plague) down by the amount, to a minimum of -10.
 Then increase it by one for every action point the players have invested into hygiene measures in the previous turn.
 For every hygiene measure, the player can now declare himself immune against a single effect of the plague of Nurgle for this turn.
 Then activate all the effects of the plague, starting at 0 and ending at the effect with the current marker
 2. ***Production***: All mines, harbours and shrines of all players produce now.
 Owners of sanctuaries have to decide if they produce AP or VP.
-Then check if all the players can still pay the upkeep of their armies and roll on the ["Where is our Pay??"](#pay) table if not.
+Then check if all the players can still pay the upkeep of their armies or have to disband armies.
 3. ***Random Events***: In current Turn order, roll a D66 for every player and evaluate the [Random Event](#events)
 4. ***Trade***: Prisoners of war can be exchanged, freed or executed, Magic Items traded.
 If you want to relocate your capital, now is the time.
 5. ***Action Phase***: Every player starts with 3 AP (Action Points) by default.
 The 1st player in the Turn order uses all his or her AP, then the 2nd etc. The Turn order will stay the same for most of the campaign, but the starting player rotates every turn, meaning that who went 1st goes last next turn, who went 2nd goes 1st etc.